 According to the CDC, the leader in addiction and disease information in the United States, marijuana addiction is very real.
 There is a popular misconception that marijuana is not addictive, and many feel there should be no restrictions on cannabis.

 Numbers show differently.
 According to the CDC, an estimated 10% of those who ingest marijuana become addicted.
 For those who smoke marijuana before turning 18, the number is closer to 20%.

+The National Institute on Drug Abuse (NIDA) defines addiction as when a person maintains a compulsive desire to search for and obtain drugs or substances despite the harmful consequences.
 Addiction is not something that is a complete physical craving.
-Addiction is something that controls your day-to-day functions and prevents you from living life to the fullest.
+Addiction controls your day-to-day functions and prevents you from living life to the fullest.

 Physical cravings come from dependence, which is closely related to addiction but not the same thing.

 A dependency is when your body and mind have adjusted and adapted to having the substance to help them maintain normal functioning.
-When you’ve become dependent on a substance, losing that substance will cause discomfort as your body will need to readjust to not having the substance anymore.
+When you’ve become dependent on a substance, losing that substance will cause discomfort as your body will need to readjust to not having it.

 Where withdrawal symptoms exist, dependency exists.